ScienceParkStudyGroup/rna-seq-lesson/_episodes/07-functional-enrichment.md

 <img src="../img/07-workflow-overview.png" width="500px" alt="workflow overview">

-# 1. Introduction
+# 1. Introduction: functional enrichment

 You've finally managed to extract a list of differentially expressed genes from your comparison.
 Great job!
 But...now what? :question: :confused:

 Why did you do the experiment in the first place?
 Probably because you had an hypothesis or you were looking to open new leads.

+A functional enrichement analysis will determine whether some functions are enriched in your set of differentially expressed genes.

 In this tutorial, we are looking for Arabidopsis leaf genes that are induced or repressed upon inoculation by _Pseudomonas syringae_ DC3000 after 7 days.
 One important goal is to gain a higher view and not only deal with individual genes but understand which pathways are involved in the response.